 By the age of 65 dizziness is the third most common complaint bringing people to the doctor, rising to number one after the age of 75.
 However, dizziness and balance problems can affect people of any age.
 According to the National Institute of Deafness and Other Communication disorders, more than 1 in 20 children suffer from a balance disorder with that number increasing with age.

-Danielle Grisanti, ANP-BC and Jordan Trigilio, FNP-BC, are both providers in the DENT Dizziness, Balance and Tinnitus Clinic.
+Danielle Grisanti, ANP-BC is a specialist at the DENT Dizziness, Balance and Tinnitus Clinic.
 Specializing in general neurology and disorders affecting the inner ear, Grisanti and Trigilio sat down with us to discuss common disorders within their specialty.

 “Through our research we have found that on average patients will have seen three different providers before making it to our Dizziness, Balance and Tinnitus clinic,” said Grisanti.